 During Hurricane Florence, homeowners along the eastern seaboard bought special equipment to reinforce the beams in the attic against the extra force of a category 4 tropical storm.
 Heading into winter, you need to reinforce your attic in a different way.
 Because Georgia doesn’t typically suffer from snow and ice loads, cave-ins aren’t so likely.
 The common damages seen in Georgia attics during winter come from leaks and condensation.

 Inspect the inside of your attic and look for discoloration on the ceiling or damp insulation.
 Replace any affected materials and schedule roof repairs before winter kicks in.
 Insulation prevents cold air from flooding your attic, lowering the temperature of your home causing discomfort and higher heating bills.

 You’ll also want to make sure you have proper ventilation.
 As you heat your home, the warm, moist air will enter your attic and cool.
 As it does, the water contained in the air will deposit itself on wood beams and insulation, which can lead to mold and other types of water damage.
 You should have one square foot of ventilation for every 150 square feet of attic space.
 A professional can help you determine the location and condition of existing vents and help you install more if needed.

 With just three easy steps, you can protect your home from damage this winter.

 Prepare a roof for winter with help from Hopewell Roofing and Restoration.
-Connect with our team now to schedule your appointment today.
+Connect with our team now to get more roof information and to schedule your appointment today.